tradiuz/sarif-to-markdown/README.md

 ## Why This Project?

+- **Qodana** - Qodana by Jetbrains is a great static analysis tool and I wanted an easy way to review its outputs in PRs - hence this project
-- **Streamlined PR reviews** – Qodana (and other static analyzers) emit SARIF files that are great for machines, less so for humans.
+- **Readable Insights** – Qodana (and other static analyzers) emit SARIF files that are great for machines, less so for humans.
 This action turns them into Markdown your teammates actually want to read.
 - **Feature-complete tables** – Issues are grouped by category, include severity, human-readable rule descriptions, file locations, tags, and documentation links.
 - **CI-friendly** – Works as a GitHub Action and as a standalone CLI script, making it simple to slip into existing pipelines.